MarcelBolten/iCal/website/docs/component-calendar.md

 title: Calendar
 ---

-The calendar is basically a collection of events.
+The calendar is basically a collection of events and/or to-do tasks.
 A calendar can be represented as a `.ical` file.

 ## Adding events